 - Midterm 1, worth 40 points.

 - Midterm 2, worth 50 points.

 - The final exam, worth 80 points.

-- Take-home programming quizzes, worth 10 points.

-- Four projects, worth a total of 95 points
+- Four projects, worth a total of 100 points

 - Homework, worth a total of 25 points

+- Section participation, worth a total of 5 points

-Midterms are held in the evenings and are two hours long to give you more time to complete them than lecture would allow.
-You will be allowed to bring a fixed number of pages of notes to each exam.
+Midterms are held in the evenings and are two hours long.
+You will be allowed to bring a fixed number of pages of notes to each exam, but no calculators or computers.
 Details of this policy will be released as the exam approaches.

-Midterms will be held on Wednesday 9/16 from 8pm to 10pm and Thursday 10/22 from 7pm to 9pm!
+Midterms will be held on Thursday 9/15 and Thursday 10/20 from 8pm to 10pm!
 If you have a course conflict on those days, you will fill out a survey near the time of the exam to let us know, and we will offer an alternate exam the next morning.
-If you don't have a course conflict, you will be expected to take the exam.
+If you don't have a course conflict, you will be expected to take the exam at the regular time.